azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

 [Back to top…](MultiTenantSetupWithAADApp.md#setting-up-multi-tenant-azure-tenant-security-azts-solution---step-by-step)

 ### **Step 6 of 7.
 Run Setup Command**
-You need to run install command present as part setup script with host subscription Id (subscription where scanning infra resources will get created).
+You need to run install command present as part of setup script with host subscription Id (subscription where scanning infra resources will get created).
 Setup will create infra resources and schedule daily security control scan on target subscriptions.
 Please validate you have 'Owner' access on the subscription where the solution needs to be installed.

 > **Note:**
 > 1. _Setup may take up to 5 minutes to complete._